thexande/pokedex/README.md

 * Link to your tracker project
 * Links to any repos you used with updated code

-Submit a pull request to the orginal repo with this README.
+Submit a pull request to the original repo with this README.